Kristina01111000/4Einstitute/README.md

 Is the new font good?
 Look at a more modern sans serif type font, still make sure that the I has a top and bottom line.
 Remember name of current one so we can go back if we like it more,

 - waiting on logo
-- add sendinblue to set up the contact page -> need business info for it

 - Think of better title/picture for title
 - possible logos? maybe a triangle?
 - Remove my email form the form -> after it is set up
 - Wait for another page for resources page connection join us -> added to his to do list
 - Need articles for resources page
 - Figure out how scorecard navigation on cell phone will work

-- sendinblue is set up, fix email so it works, set it up Set up mail